-The first Ukrainian IT entrepreneurs started their IT entrepreneurial efforts in the mid 90s, which did not seem a great idea at the time because the country was completely stressed out, to put it mildly, after a long period of the USSR exploitation.
-FYI, Ukraine had the second largest economy in the USSR, and this economy was not handled well during the Soviet Reign by a very Vogno-ish government, so entrepreneurs of the new Independent Ukraine had a lot of work to do.
+The first Ukrainian IT entrepreneurs started their IT entrepreneurial efforts in the mid-90s, which did not seem a great idea at the time because the country was completely stressed out, to put it mildly, after a long period of USSR exploitation.
+FYI, Ukraine had the second-largest economy in the USSR, and this economy was not handled well during the Soviet Reign by a very Vogno-ish government, so entrepreneurs of the new Independent Ukraine had a lot of work to do.
 (Spoiler alert: they succeeded)

 Nonetheless, it appeared that the cocktail from economic peculiarities and persistent, eager, and well-educated Ukrainian citizens was enough to prove that Ukraine is not a dull post-soviet place, but a state worthy of global attention.
 The foundation for the future was established, and the IT industry started growing exponentially, and more young minds started deciding that technical education is able to provide some benefits.
 And now, some 20 years later, which may be a lot for a single Earthman but on a planetary scale, it is not, Ukraine has become a well-regarded IT hub.
 Most recently, the entrepreneurs from the heart of Earth’s software development heart – Silicon Valley – recognized Ukrainian software prowess as well.

-For Ukraine, the last several years has been especially rich in different IT industry highlights.
+For Ukraine, the last several years have been especially rich in different IT industry highlights.

 As Douglas Adams put it, “the chances of finding out what’s really going on in the universe are so remote, the only thing to do is hang the sense of it and keep yourself occupied.”
 And it happened that software development became the most popular occupation amongst the Ukrainian tech enthusiast.

 Geography of Ukrainian IT Scene